-Some of the many perks to using Outbrain include high-quality traffic, header/image testing and a trial period.
-One con worth mentioning is, during the last year they redefined their policies to make them stricter.
+Some of the many perks to using Outbrain include high-quality traffic, header/image testing, and a trial period.
+One con worth mentioning is, during the last year, they redefined their policies to make them stricter.

 An interesting feature with Epom is the collaborations with Millennial Media, AdMob, and InMobi that allow it to reach a wider network of users.

-- Vibrant Media
+15. Vibrant Media

-With its simple, user-friendly interface, Revcontent has been growing immensely in the past year and allows your content to access top-notch sites including the likes of Forbes.
+With its simple, user-friendly interface, Revcontent has been growing immensely in the past year and allows your content to access top-notch sites, including the likes of Forbes.

 If you’re looking to improve your leads, this is definitely worth a shot.

-- Bing Ads
+19. Bing Ads

 Okay, so the first thing you need to know is that Bing and Yahoo got together.
 If you advertise on Bing, you’re going to leverage the audiences of both these search engines.
 However, keep in mind that this is still just 1/10th of Google’s traffic.

 Reaching well over 500 million users, Tapjoy’s coverage, flexibility, and range of functions make it a great option for mobile advertising.
-This is an especially good site for affiliate marketers.

 Getting the Most Out of Your Paid Traffic Sources